nberardi/newrelic-mobile-xamarin/README.md

 Using NewRelic.dll with your own iOS App
 ------------------------------------------

-Simply add NewRelic.dll to your project's References in MonoDevelop and you are good to go!
+Simply add `NewRelic.dll` to your project's References in MonoDevelop and you are good to go!

-This works much better with MonoTouch.
-Because it doesn't override the Build-in (.NET) Error handling.